 Aloha and welcome to the Hawaiian Islands!
 From luxury resorts and local lodges to outdoor activities galore and pristine beaches, choosing the right island for you vacation destination can be a daunting task.
 Regardless of how you choose to spend your time, you shouldn’t overlook hotel coupons and travel deals when you’re planning your trip.
 In this article, we’ll explore the main Hawaiian Islands and highlight their top activities.

 Visiting Hawaii?
-Sample itineraries, guides to the best spots, and the must-see highlights in five island are all waiting for you in the Hawaii Travel Guide collection.
+Sample itineraries, guides to the best spots, and the must-see highlights in five islands are all waiting for you in the Hawaii Travel Guide collection.
 Aloha!

 Oahu is home to three-quarters of Hawaii’s population, its capital city Honolulu, and a wealth of lodging options, so don’t overlook hotel deals when traveling.
 While Honolulu can be overwhelming, the city is a multicultural melting pot with historical walking tours and eclectic dining, so don’t miss the food trucks.

 Those who like to see and be seen must not miss Waikiki, Hawaii’s most famous beach.
 Spend your days catching some sun or catching some waves, and occupy your nights with a luau on the beach.
 For the outdoors, rent a car — or hop on a bus — and circle the island.
 Don’t miss visiting the memorials at Pearl Harbor, hiking Diamond Head State Monument and Manoa Falls, snorkeling in Hanauma Bay, and watching big wave surfers in the North Shore – considered the “mecca” of US surfing.

 The “Big Island” is as large as the rest of the Hawaiian Islands combined.
 As a playground for adventurers, you can possibly spend your mornings skiing or hiking in the desert, and you could occupy your afternoons snorkeling or visiting a tropical rainforest.